wkorfhage/sbt-launch-deployment-example/hello.jsw/conf/README.md

 * wrapper.app.parameter.2 - point to your particular launch file.
 * memory allocation in wrapper.java.initmemory and wrapper.java.maxmemory

 I have included 2 launch files.
 Hello.launch points to a single repo, and all the program's dependencies have to be in it.
 Hello-more-repos.launch looks in multiple repos that are, in this case, proxied by Nexus.
-You don't have to worry about pre-loading all the dependencies into the single repo, although that would be better for a production deployment.
+You wouldn't really want to do this for a production deployment, so you will have control over what is running, but it is there as an example of what you could do.